putsi/kernel-bungles/hardcryptor/README.md

-# Loadable kernel module that provides [TODO]-cryptography
+# Loadable kernel module that provides RC4-cryptography

 Note: This is a hardened version of the [cryptor-module](https://github.com/putsi/kernel-bungles/tree/master/cryptor).